apache/zeppelin/docs/setup/operation/monitoring.md

 ### Prometheus Monitoring

 [Prometheus](https://prometheus.io/) is the leading monitoring solution for [Kubernetes](https://kubernetes.io/).
 The Prometheus endpoint can be activated with the configuration property `zeppelin.metric.enable.prometheus`.
 The metrics are accessible via the unauthenticated endpoint `/metrics`.

+## Healthcheck Probe

+Apache Zeppelin has two healthcheck related unauthenticated endpoints (`/health/readiness`, `/health/liveness`) that could be used for proxy and/or cloud setups.